- This post contains affiliate links. Read more here.

-A word of caution: the inedible part of the asparagus plant, known as the “asparagus fern,” is toxic for dogs if they eat it.
-It can cause vomiting, diarrhea, and stomach pain.
-This is a concern if you’re growing asparagus in your home garden, in which case, a sturdy fence should keep your dogs away.
+Ingesting the berries can cause vomiting, diarrhea, and stomach pain.
+This is usually only a concern if you’re growing asparagus in your home garden, in which case, a sturdy fence should keep your dogs away.

 If you do serve your dog asparagus, be sure to chop it up into bite-sized pieces and to cook it before serving.
 Asparagus can be fibrous, so test the pieces to make sure they’re very soft and easy to chew.

 Vets commonly recommend that dog parents follow the 10% rule.
 Treats, including raw veggies, can make up 10% of the calories in your dog’s diet.

 Asparagus is about 93% water and has about three grams of dietary fiber and 28 calories per cup.

 As with any new food, give your dog a small amount of asparagus to start.
 Feed your dog a few pieces, then wait to see how her belly responds.
 Keep an eye (and nose) out for gas and diarrhea.